Do you have the dilemma to rent or sell your home? It’s tough given the housing market is so strong now. At the same time, rent is going up as well.

 I first filled out my thoughts going from “Simplify Life” to “Generate $36K+”.
 Then I zeroed in on Happiness as my number one objective.
 Everybody knows Financial Samurai is secretly a blog about happiness and not money right?
 After that, I reviewed each block and added some additional thoughts to gain a more complete picture.

-Here are some takeaways from the exercise:
+Here are some takeaways from the rent or sell exercise:

 1) The idea of having a property manager sounds good, but knowing me, unless the property manager was the most attentive, caring, and responsive property manager on Earth, at some point I would probably get annoyed.
 This is because I live in San Francisco and can do all the work myself.
 Next, I’ve rented this property out for 11 years to five different sets of tenants and during this time, there’s never been one month of vacancy.
 I don’t want to turn into a micromanager!